jsanvil/som24/docs/unit01.md

 ---

-Traditionally, in the computer world, 1 kB (kilobyte) corresponded to 1024 bytes, but according to the international system of units, 1 kB (kylobyte) corresponded to 1000 bytes, as with all other units of measurement.
+Traditionally, in the computer world, 1 kB (kilobyte) corresponded to 1024 bytes, but according to the international system of units, 1 kB (kilobyte) corresponded to 1000 bytes, as with all other units of measurement.
 This generated some controversy and it was easy to make mistakes.
 To solve this confusion, in 1998 the _International Electrotechnical Commission_ published an appendix in the **ISO/IEC 80000** standard defining the binary prefixes, thus giving birth to the unit **kibibyte** (KiB) to designate the correspondence between 1 KiB and 1024 bytes; from this moment on, the kilobyte unit is considered valid only for the correspondence between 1 kB and 1000 bytes.

 | Name | Symbol | Factor [ISO/IEC 80000](https://es.wikipedia.org/wiki/ISO/IEC_80000 "ISO/IEC 80000")\-13 |
 |:--|:--:|--:|